Your organic website traffic is typically derived from one of the following sources:

 So how do you measure this all-important SEO metric?

-There are a number of third-party marketing analytics and SEO tools you could use to measure your organic traffic (along with a host of other KPIs), but we recommend the simplest solution—Google Analytics.
-Google Analytics is both free and intuitive, and it offers an immediate way to track organic traffic for your site across a number of dimensions.
+There are a number of third-party marketing analytics and SEO tools you could use to measure your organic traffic (along with a host of other KPIs), but we recommend the simplest solution — using Google Search Console (GSC) or Google Analytics.
+Both Google Search Console and Google Analytics are free and intuitive, and they offer an immediate way to track organic search traffic for your site across a number of dimensions.

 Log into Google Analytics, and head to your account under the main Reporting tab.
 Check out the panel on the left side, and under the Acquisition header, click Overview.